willowding/picreview/README.md

 ## Deployment

 The app is served directly from `main` branch root via GitHub Pages.
 Any change pushed to `index.html` goes live in 1–2 minutes after a hard refresh.

+## Acknowledgements

+This is my very first complete project from idea to deployment.
+Huge thanks to Claude :)